Anyone over the age of 18 can collect a home testing kit or anyone over the age of 11 can order on the GOV.UK website.

-You can order 1 pack of home rapid lateral flow tests containing 7 tests for home delivery from the GOV.UK website.
+You can order 1 pack of home rapid lateral flow tests containing 7 tests per day for home delivery from the GOV.UK website.
 Your tests should arrive within 2 days.

 What to do once you have your rapid lateral flow test results

 Once you have completed your home test, you should report every result (positive, negative or void) to NHS Test and Trace, on the same day you take the test.
 Report your result online at the Gov.UK website or call 119.